marksandspencer/nx-plugins/contributing.md

 ## We develop with GitHub

-We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, and to accept pull requests.

 ## Contribute by making a Pull Request